nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/general.rst

     .. note::
       The combination of this parameter along with ``debug`` allows the user to manually modify any input file that the Platform generates.
-For example, running first on debug mode will generate input files like ``pele.conf``, ``adaptive.conf`` or ligand templates.
+For example, running first in debug mode will generate input files like ``pele.conf``, ``adaptive.conf`` or ligand templates.
 The user can then modify them at their will and restart the job with ``restart``.